Categories

 To address these requirements, there’s a need for more advanced technology and more complex systems.

-Now, in order to carry out the autonomous space investigations, they must be able to recognize and categorize features of interest.
+Now, in order to carry out autonomous space investigations, they must be able to recognize and categorize features of interest.
 In some cases, these features can be determined ahead of time.
 For instance, Earth orbiters assess the collected images to identify any unusual but significant activity or events, like floods, volcanic eruptions, or fires.
 The robots use machine-learning classifiers to decipher the difference between water, snow, and ice to monitor the seasonal changes in Arctic regions.

 Constraints of using robots in space missions